Fahad704/Renderer/README.md

 # Renderer

-**Renderer** is a C++ application for rendering 3D models using either a **ray tracer** or a **rasterizer**, designed to learn the graphics pipeline and Windows API.
-It supports rendering OBJ files with basic lighting and includes features for visualization and debugging.
+**Renderer** is a C++ application for rendering 3D models using either a **ray tracer** or a **rasterizer**, a project to learn the graphics pipeline and Windows API.
+It supports rendering OBJ files, with basic lighting and includes features for visualization and debugging.

 This project is inspired by Gabriel Gambetta's *Computer Graphics From Scratch* and includes custom implementations.